mkgask/7dtd-Mods/readme.md

 *1 If you leave all of them in, DisableTraderTypeA will be given priority, but you can erase the rest with just one of them.
 *2 You have random initial player spawn because maybe trader building is starting point for initial spawn. wasteland, snow mountains, lake inside, etc...
 *3 If installed other Japanese translate mod, you can remove it.
 *4 Removed this mod because official recipe changes to same.
+***5 CAN'T DISABLE trader spawn at DisableTraderTypeA in a21-b324.
+I haven't found right wrote yet, probably i need to change write the XML.**

 ### 使い方